dokester/BayesicFitting/docs/EclipsingStars.md

-When the orbit has grinded down to a completely circular one, 2 more parameters of the steller orbit model vanish: the eccentricity is 0 by definition for circles.  the phase and the longitude from north disappear by want of a periastron.
-Both are undefined as the periastron does not exist any more.
-We set both values to 0.
-This latter model has only 2 parameters left: the period and the inclination.
+When the orbit has grinded down to a completely circular one, 2 more parameters of the steller orbit model vanish: the eccentricity is 0 by definition for circles, and the longitude from north disappear by want of a periastron.
+We set the value for the longitude to 0.
+This latter model has only 3 parameters left: the period, the phase, and the inclination.

 The stellar orbit model yields 3 coordinates (x,y,z).
 The +x coordinate is pointing to the east, -y is pointing north and z is towards the